Black Sabbath: 1969–1971: Black Sabbath and Paranoid

 The band's first show as Black Sabbath took place on 30 August 1969 in Workington, England.
-They were signed to Philips Records in November 1969 and released their first single, "Evil Woman" (a cover of a song by the band Crow), which was recorded at Trident Studios through Philips subsidiary Fontana Records in January 1970.
+They signed to Philips Records in November 1969.

+They recorded their first single, "Evil Woman" (a cover of a song by the band Crow), at Trident Studios.
+"Evil Woman" was released on 9 January 1970 through Philips subsidiary Fontana Records.
 Later releases were handled by Philips' newly formed progressive rock label, Vertigo Records.

-Black Sabbath's first major exposure came when the band appeared on John Peel's Top Gear radio show in 1969, performing "Black Sabbath", "N.I.B.", "Behind the Wall of Sleep" and "Sleeping Village" to a national audience in Great Britain shortly before recording of their first album commenced.
-Although the "Evil Woman" single failed to chart, the band were afforded two days of studio time in November to record their debut album with producer Rodger Bain.
+"Evil Woman" failed to chart.
+The band were afforded two days of studio time in November 1969 to record their debut album with producer Rodger Bain.
 Iommi recalls recording live: "We thought, 'We have two days to do it, and one of the days is mixing.'
 So we played live.
 Ozzy was singing at the same time; we just put him in a separate booth and off we went.
 We never had a second run of most of the stuff".
+On 11 November 1969 Black Sabbath recorded a four-song session for John Peel's Top Gear radio show broadcast on BBC Radio 1.
+The four songs were "Black Sabbath", "N.I.B.", "Behind the Wall of Sleep" and "Sleeping Village".
+Broadcast on 29 November 1969, this gave them their first exposure to a UK wide audience.

-Black Sabbath was released on Friday the 13th, February 1970, and reached number eight in the UK Albums Chart.
-Following its U.S. and Canadian release in May 1970 by Warner Bros.
+Their debut album Black Sabbath was released on Friday the 13th, February 1970, and reached number eight in the UK Albums Chart.
+Following its US and Canadian release in May 1970 by Warner Bros.
 Records, the album reached number 23 on the Billboard 200, where it remained for over a year.
 The album was given negative reviews by many critics.
 Lester Bangs dismissed it in a Rolling Stone review as "discordant jams with bass and guitar reeling like velocitised speedfreaks all over each other's musical perimeters, yet never quite finding synch".
 It sold in substantial numbers despite being panned, giving the band their first mainstream exposure.
-It has since been certified Platinum in both U.S. by the Recording Industry Association of America (RIAA) and in the UK by British Phonographic Industry (BPI), and is now generally accepted as the first heavy metal album.
+It has since been certified Platinum in both US by the Recording Industry Association of America (RIAA) and in the UK by British Phonographic Industry (BPI), and is now generally accepted as the first heavy metal album.